baukevw/Notes/Startup a redis server.md

 It's important to start your redis server first.
 Foreman searches for the redisserver and communicates with it.
 Rails server obviously runs your project.

 ### Test your redis server:
-The standard channel where the realtime-server listnes to is "realtime_msg".
+The standard channel where the realtime-server listens to is "realtime_msg".
 You can check if your publish/subscribe system is working in rails console:

 > $redis.subscribe('realtime_msg') do |on|